 - Leg Springs on Springboard or Tower, long purple (heavy) or long yellow (light) springs with foot loop, on level 3 or 4, double leg lowers 4 x’s, circles 4 x’s each way

-- Mat Leg Work, double leg lowers 4 x’s, circles 4 x’s each way
+- Mat Leg Work (no video), double leg lowers 4 x’s, circles 4 x’s each way

 I realized, that many people are fight an uphill battle with exercising consistently–and indeed all Pilates and physical training.
 We come to the class, we do our exercises at the studio and at home, we work hard to have good physical awareness, and then we go right back to the situations that helped create our weak feet and unhappy postures.
 We wear the terrible shoes (are you wearing the “cute” shoes to work?).
 We don’t walk enough.
 We drive.
 We walk on man-made surfaces (or worse run and jump).
 Even emotional triggers can cause us to repeat bad habits unaware–slouching, stressing.
 External pressures, advertising, shopping, wanting to fit in with our family and friends, and overexposure to bad options reinforce all of our body habits.
 It’s very difficult to change those habits.
 We are not even aware that we are counter-training as soon as we walk out of the studio.

 To have a clean break, to give ourselves lasting positive physical change, we have to figure out how to change what our external circumstances will allow as well.
 Maybe research smart shoe options.
 Be aware of what cement and over-exercising does to our joints and bodies.
 We cannot isolate the work of the foot, the work of the back, the PT for our carpal tunnel, then get back in the same old shoes, car, computer desk and expect to be able to handle the situations that train the positioning that hurts us.

 All this is normal.
 Our bodies are adaptable.
 Our minds and hearts are too.
 This has been the great key to our hominid, two legged success and can be yours too.